stumph3/defang3r/README.md

 To use this script you must provide it with a single argument: the path to a text file containing URLs you want to defang.
 Below is the syntax to run the script:

-`./url_defanger.sh inputFile.txt`
+`./url_defanger.sh testurls1.txt`

 ## Example

-Suppose you have a file named `links.txt` containing the following URLs:
+Suppose you have a file named `testurls1.txt` containing the following URLs:
 ```
 http://example.com
 https://google.com